 Create a Plan

 Every grand adventure begins with motivation and a map.
-Once you’ve considered why you want to embark on your remodeling adventure — it’s a necessary repair, to update a room, to improve accessibility, or just for fun — it’s time to plan how you’re going to get there.
+Which room should you renovate first?
+That depends on your priorities.
+Do you have a necessary repair that you’ve been putting off?
+Are you finally ready to make that long-awaited update or improve the accessibility of an area?
+Once you’ve considered why you want to embark on your remodeling adventure — even if it’s just for fun — it’s time to plan how you’re going to get there.

 Set a Budget